How effective and productive is your monthly meeting?

 1. Make certain that everyone takes a different seat each month, including you.

 2. Don’t let them present on every single KPI.

-3. Everyone at that meeting should be sent a full update report in advance with all of the detail they need with a request to put forward significant questions, issues or concerns in advance.
+3. Everyone at that meeting should be sent a full update report in advance with all of the detail they need.
+Include a request to put forward significant questions, issues or concerns in advance.
 Cut down on the surprises.

 6. Encourage the team to think differently each month about how they present their update.
-The objective is to make it interesting and engaging, otherwise they may just as well send everyone an email.
+The objective is to make it interesting and engaging.

 7. Don’t let the same people dominate the meeting each month regardless of their seniority; that includes you.

 8. Send everyone on a suitable presentations skills training course or coaching programme.
 Help them to craft and deliver their message with impact.

 A bad monthly meeting can be very tedious and frustrating